UDRP Domain Name Disputes – Who needs to prove what?

 It has been a consensus view among UDRP panels that if the Complainant owns a trademark, then it generally satisfies the threshold requirement of having trademark rights.

-Respondent can show legitimate interest in the domain name
+Respondent can show a "legitimate interest" in registering the domain name

 Under paragraph 4(c) of the Policy, a respondent may demonstrate its rights or legitimate interests in a domain name by showing any of the following circumstances, in particular but without limitation: